qorix-group/process_description/process/process_areas/documentation_management/index.rst

    documentation_workflow
    documentation_workproducts

-.. needextend:: "process_areas/documentation_management" in docname
+.. needextend:: docname is not None and "process_areas/documentation_management" in docname :+tags: doc_mgt
-   :+tags: doc_mgt